Find a Church | Vacancies | Documents | Directory | Safeguarding | Contact

 Baptisms

-If you're a parent considering a Christening, you don't have to have been christened yourself, and you don't need to be a regular churchgoer.
+If you're considering having your child baptised, please contact your local church.
+You don’t need to have been baptised yourself, nor do you need to be a regular churchgoer.
+Baptism is a welcoming ceremony for everyone.

 Weddings